smart-data-models/dataModel.Parking/ParkingGroup/doc/spec_ES.md

         type: Property
         units: meters
     maximumAllowedWidth:
-      description: 'Maximum allowed width for vehicles.
-Applications _SHOULD_ inspect the value of this property at parent''s level if it is not defined.'
+      description: Maximum allowed width for vehicles.
+Applications _SHOULD_ inspect the value of this property at parent's level if it is not defined.
       exclusiveMinimum: true
       minimum: 0
       type: number